Paul Manafort Is Suing The Justice Department To Get Rid Of Special Counsel Robert Mueller

 Manafort and his longtime associate Rick Gates were charged in late October with money laundering, failing to report overseas bank accounts, failing to register as lobbyists for foreign entities, and making false statements.
 They've pleaded not guilty.

 The criminal case is still in its early stages — Manafort and Gates have been fighting in court most recently over the conditions of their release while the case is pending.
+Both are still under home confinement, although the judge has ruled on the pretrial release conditions for Manafort.
 The judge has yet to set a trial date.
 Gates is not part of Manafort's civil lawsuit against the Justice Department.

 Appearing before the House Judiciary Committee on Dec.
 13, Rosenstein was asked if Mueller had ever asked to expand the scope of the special counsel's investigation.
 Rosenstein said that he and Mueller talked early on about what the special counsel's team would investigate, and that Mueller had acted within the bounds of that understanding.